Vortex DDS is used to meet the demanding real-time data sharing requirements of the next generation of distributed energy power management systems.

-A key tenet of PrismTech's Vortex product suite from its inception has been to deliver "the right data to the right place at the right time."
+A key tenet of the Vortex DDS product suite from its inception has been to deliver "the right data to the right place at the right time."
 In smart grids this means delivering a high quality, scalable, low-latency, real-time information infrastructure.
 This in turn delivers improved performance, data quality, data compliance and at the same time reduces costs.

-Vortex is a proven solution for the real-time data and information requirements of smart energy and utilities industries.
+Vortex DDS is a proven solution for the real-time data and information requirements of smart energy and utilities industries.
 Example applications include:

 - Smart meters, grid sensors